Companies that use SAP Litmos

 All learning management SAP Litmos

-SAP Litmos We detected 556 customers using SAP Litmos, 174 companies that churned or ended their trial, and 10 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (12%) and the most common company size is 201-500 employees (25%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+SAP Litmos We detected 715 companies using SAP Litmos, 207 companies that churned, and 21 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (10%) and the most common company size is 201-500 employees (27%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login